-- 6. It may be noted that the present amendment of the notification is merely clarificatory in nature and therefore for the period 01.10.2019 to 31.12.2019 also, clarification given at Para-5 above shall apply, as any other interpretation shall render the RCM notification for the said service unworkable for that period. - (iv) Gujarat High Court in Mohit Minerals-Ocean freight is not subject to RCM in case of CIF transaction.
+- 6. It may be noted that the present amendment of the notification is merely clarificatory in nature and therefore for the period 01.10.2019 to 31.12.2019 also, clarification given at Para-5 above shall apply, as any other interpretation shall render the RCM notification for the said service unworkable for that period. - 7.
+It may also be important to examine if renting of motor vehicle is on (i) activity basis or (ii) time basis.
+In the former it would be passenger transport service not attracting RCM but latter would be renting attracting RCM since even idle time would be charged for.
+Careful study of the principle brought out in (i) leasing (ii) right to use tangible goods, both under earlier laws, would give invaluable insight into the working of RCM provisions. - (iv) Gujarat High Court in Mohit Minerals-Ocean freight is not subject to RCM in case of CIF transaction.

 In the case of Mohit Minerals (P) Ltd. v.
-UOI 2020-VIL-36-GUJ, dated 23.01.2020, the Hon'ble High Court has held that no IGST is leviable on the ocean freight for the services provided by a person located in a non-taxable territory by way of transportation of goods by a vessel from a place outside India up to the customs station of clearance in India.
-Entry 9(ii) of Notification No. 8/2017-Integrated Tax (Rate), dated 28.06.2017 and Entry No. 10 of Notification No. 10/2017-Integrated Tax (Rate), dated 28.06.2017 declared as ultra vires the IGST Act due to lack of legislative competency and accordingly held to be unconstitutional.
+UOI 2020 (33) G.S.T.L.
+321 (Guj.), dated 23.01.2020, the Hon'ble High Court has held that no IGST is leviable on the ocean freight for the services provided by a person located in a non-taxable territory by way of transportation of goods by a vessel from a place outside India up to the customs station of clearance in India.
+Entry 9(ii) of Notification No. 8/2017-Integrated Tax (Rate), dated 28.06.2017 and Entry No. 10 of Notification No. 10/2017-

+Integrated Tax (Rate), dated 28.06.2017 declared as ultra vires the IGST Act due to lack of legislative competency and accordingly held to be unconstitutional.
 Under section 5(3) of the IGST Act, the person liable to pay tax can only be "the recipient" of supply.
 The term "recipient" has to be read in the sense in which it has been defined in the CGST Act.
 Importer cannot be said to be the recipient of the ocean freight service in the instant case since the importer has neither availed the service of transportation of goods nor he is liable to pay consideration for such service.
 The foreign shipping line is engaged by foreign exporter.
-The importer cannot be made liable to pay tax on a mere premise that the importer is directly or indirectly recipient of service.
+The importer is directly or indirectly recipient of service.